mliljedahl/telldus-core-alpine/README.md

 ## Installation

-The recommended way for running the image is to include it to your existing docker-compose.yml file so only linked containers can talk to it.
+The recommended way for running the image is to include it to your existing `docker-compose.yaml` file so only linked containers can talk to it.

 ### Docker Compose

-Here is an example using docker-compose.yml:
+Here is an example using docker-compose:

 ```
   telldus-core-alpine:
-    image: mliljedahl/telldus-core-alpine:1.0.0
+    image: mliljedahl/telldus-core-alpine:1.0.1
     container_name: telldus-core-alpine
     restart: unless-stopped
     devices: